aboutlo/solidity-starter-kit/README.md

 ## Features

 - Prettier for Solidity and Javascript files
+- Linting Solidity and Javascript files
 - Watch files
-- Linting Solidity and Javascript files
-- Commit hooks for Linting and Prettify
+- GIT pre-commit hook for Linting and Prettify

 ## TODO:

 - Coverage
-- Deploy
-- Add Manticore
+- Add Manticore or Mythril
 - Evaluate to add Slither
 - Switch to Jest
 - Publish the ABI files